 Of course, there are companies that choose to flagrantly ignore these rules, offering their online services to Belgian citizens without the proper licences.
 In order to combat this, the Belgium Gaming Commission started compiling a blacklist of companies, which they pass on to ISP providers.
 The fines that accompany being placed on the list can be huge, with the largest one so far in the region of €100,000.
 Belgian citizens caught playing on these sites can expect a fee of around a quarter of this amount.
 Although some companies, including Malta-based Bet-at-home, have claimed that blocking their domain names is illegal data collection, these claims have unsurprisingly been rejected due to the fact that it is also illegal for them to be trying to operate in Belgium in the first place.

 However, in trying to both comply with the EU regulations and keep a grasp of control, the Belgian government has found its approach moving out of alignment with EU mandates.
 In 2012 the Financial Times published a letter from a conglomerate of mostly British bookmaker operators, complaining against the Belgian government’s treatment of bwin CEO Norbert Teufelberger, demanding the EU enforce its own treaty and insisting on an end to what they saw as “intimidation” via the blacklist.
-However, as previously mentioned, bwin now have a license to operate in Belgium, so the momentum seems to have vanished from the campaign for now.
+However, this campaign was unsuccessful as the momentum changed when bwin obtained a license to operate in Belgium.
+The blacklist still exists to this date.

-Football is also hugely popular, thanks to a recent resurgence in their national team's fortunes.
-They are now expected to qualify for the 2014 World Cup in Brazil, although pulling out a win would still be seriously unexpected.
+Football is also hugely popular, thanks to a resurgence in their national team's fortunes.
+The Red Devils made it to the quarterfinals of the 2014 World Cup in Brazil as well as the European Championships in France two years later.
+So far the team have qualified themselves for the upcoming World Cup, too.
 Cycling is also a very popular sports betting activity, with a number of races taking place in the country.
 Belgian cyclists have won the Tour de France 18 times, placing them second only to France itself.